ShowerWei/showerNote/README.md

 ## Setup

 1. Run `docker-compose build`.
-It will pull a base image from the Docker registry and install [express-generator](https://github.com/expressjs/generator) globally in your container.
-The rest can be ignored for now.
+It will pull a base image from the Docker registry and install

 2. Run `docker-compose run web express app`.
 This will bootstrap a new Express app in your container in the `app` subfolder.
 Since it already exists, Express will ask you if you want to override, which you can answer with `yes`.